 Tuition and Scholarships are provided in the College for piping and drumming.
 Regular classes and practices are held, partly in College time and partly after school, but there are also residential weekend camps requiring intensive training for band members before they attend the contests in January, February, March and July.

-As a general rule, it takes about one and a half years before a boy is able to play as a piper or a drummer in the band, but there have been exceptions.
+As a general rule, it takes about one and a half years before a student is able to play as a piper or a drummer in the band, but there have been exceptions.
 The College has sets of pipes for hire, and it provides drums for the drum corp.
 Learners need a chanter for piping and a set of sticks and a pad for drumming.
 The College provides Band uniforms on a long-term basis at a charge per year.

 The Pipe Band receives a regular grant from the Board of Governors for major replacements of uniform and instruments.
 Any money the band receives for playing in public goes toward the maintenance of that equipment or travel to contests.

-Being a member of the Scots College Pipe Band is a major commitment, for boys and their parents, but most boys can cope with band membership and a sport and still maintain a good academic programme.
+Being a member of the Scots College Pipe Band is a major commitment, for students and their parents, but most can cope with band membership and a sport and still maintain a good academic programme.
 Regular attendance’s at practices and parades is essential, but members enjoy the disciplined approach, the varied activity, and the challenges that Pipe Band membership involves.